maliput/maliput_documentation/docs/developer_guidelines.rst

   business need to do so.
 * Each repository will have branches with the following pattern:
   ``release/major.minor.x``, e.g. ``release/1.2.x``.
 Patch releases (``x``)
   will be appended as new commits into that branch.
-Note that each repository contains only one package.

 Releases
 ========